vixdug/hackdays/hackdays/README.md

 ### Best Practices:

 * when working on a part of the app, be sure to use branches such as `features\user-accounts` or `styles\cart-page` etc. Do not code on master.
+* Issues on this repo will be used to track features that are needing to be built such as: https://github.com/vixdug/t2-hackdays/issues/1
+* remember when creating controller use the `bin/rails generate controller` command
+* when creating model use: `bin/rails generate model [fields]`